ekcomputer/msatutil/README.md

 Its most useful methods are:

-* msat_collection.pmesh_prep: returns a given variable from all the files concatenated along-track
+* **msat_collection.pmesh_prep**: returns a given variable from all the files concatenated along-track

-* msat_collection.grid_prep: returns rough L3, the given variable on a regular lat/lon grid using mean aggregation for overlaps
+* **msat_collection.grid_prep**: returns rough L3, the given variable on a regular lat/lon grid using mean aggregation for overlaps

-* msat_collection.heatmap: use matplotlib's pcolormesh to plot the given variable either in along-/across-track indices or in lat/lon
+* **msat_collection.heatmap**: use matplotlib's pcolormesh to plot the given variable either in along-/across-track indices or in lat/lon

-* msat_collection.hist: makes a histogram of the given variable
+* **msat_collection.hist**: makes a histogram of the given variable

 It has most of the **msat_nc** convenience methods